aureathabet/ai-school-tech-writer/README.md

 ## Code Review

 ### Overview
-The changes in this pull request significantly improve the automation workflow for updating the README and performing code reviews.
+The changes in this pull request bring significant improvements to the automation workflow for updating the README and performing code reviews.
 The enhancements include broader trigger conditions, better handling of environment variables, and new utility functions to support future automation features.
 The commits are well-documented, and the updated README provides a clear and comprehensive overview of the project's setup, usage, and features.

 ### Workflow File Changes (`.github/workflows/update_readme.yaml`)